JembaWoW/ShaguScan/README.md

 <img src="./screenshots/raidtargets.jpg" float="right" align="right">

 An addon that scans for nearby units and filters them by custom attributes.
-It's made for World of Warcraft: Vanilla (1.12.1) and is only tested on [Turtle WoW](https://turtle-wow.org/).
+It's made for World of Warcraft: Vanilla (1.12.1).

 The addon can be used to see all marked raid targets, detect rare mobs, find nearby players that decided to do pvp, and much more!